Medically reviewed by Kristin Hall, FNP

 Doxycycline is prescribed to treat a large variety of conditions at a range of different dosages.

 For treating acne, a typical starting dosage of doxycycline is 100mg to 200mg per day.
-Depending on the severity of your acne and your response to the medication, your doctor may adjust your doxycycline dosage over time.
+Depending on the severity of your acne and your response to the medication, your healthcare provider may adjust your doxycycline dosage over time.
 It’s also worth noting that doxycycline is typically meant for short-term use — three to four months — and is not considered a long-term treatment.

 Doxycycline can cause side effects.
 The most common side effects of doxycycline are nausea, headaches, which affect between 10 and 25 percent of people who use doxycycline.
 Other common side effects include: